Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 - Historical data subsampling
 - Model retraining

 Hmm, I kind of went too far...
-But let me put this sraight.
+But let me put this straight.
 This field is still in the development (https://twitter.com/AndrewYNg/status/1080887386488299520).
 From company to company the workflow changes, fluctuates by adding new aspects and removing the other ones.
 Describing each of the steps in the workflow may take us a whole new article(s) and I won't go that far now.

 But my point is - if you have to do this all manually, it can hardly be named "continuous delivery".
 Imagine, you could've deployed the model just by one command, hiding all of these intermediate steps.
 I can take this even further - you can configure a whole pipeline that will train => evaluate => deliver => test => infer the model onto production.

 ## Prerequisites

 In this section we will create a predefined infrastructure to work with.
-This tutorial assumes that you have an access to a Kubernets clsuter and [initialized Helm Tiller](https://docs.helm.sh/using_helm/#initialize-helm-and-install-tiller) on it.
+This tutorial assumes that you have an access to a Kubernetes cluster and [initialized Helm Tiller](https://docs.helm.sh/using_helm/#initialize-helm-and-install-tiller) on it.
 If you don't, you can create your own single node cluster locally with Minikube or Kubernetes for Docker.
 You will also need:

 - [Docker](https://docs.docker.com/)
 - [Helm](https://helm.sh/)